 In December 2015, EWI advocated for the establishment of a forum to help deepen consensus around emerging cyber norms and bridging remaining substantial divides on normative issues.
 EWI, in cooperation with The Hague Centre for Strategic Studies, is supporting the operation of the Global Commission on the Stability of Cyberspace.

 The Commission was officially launched by the Dutch Minister of Foreign Affairs Bert Koenders at a press conference and panel session at the Munich Security Conference in February.
-Commissioners convened their first official meeting following the conference, and will meet again informally on the sidelines of the Global Cyberspace Cooperation Summit VII.
+Commissioners convened their first official meeting following the conference, and met informally on the sidelines of the Global Cyberspace Cooperation Summit VII.

 EWI will support the Global Commission on the Stability of Cyberspace to facilitate new norms, policies and initiatives that support the security and stability of cyberspace through research, information exchanges, capacity building and advocating proposals for action.